Will a low carbohydrate diet improve your athletic performance?

 - When we’re exercising at a higher intensity, our body is able to shift gears and rely more on the carbohydrate stored in our muscles (glycogen) for energy instead.

 - The more we increase our exercise intensity (ie, the faster we run), the more carbohydrate we will need to sustain that activity.

 - We aren’t able to use fat as a primary fuel source during high-intensity activity because it requires too much oxygen to completely metabolize it.
 It’s carbohydrates or bust.

-Even when we limit the carbs in our diet, the body does and always will require a constant supply of glucose.
+Even when we limit carbs in our diet, the body does and always will require a constant supply of glucose.
 Certain cells in our bodies (brain cells and red blood cells are two examples) require glucose as fuel.
-The brain can adapt to using ketone bodies over time (up to about 60% of it’s energy needs), but red blood cells have no alternative fuel choice.
+The brain can adapt to using ketone bodies (up to 60% of energy needs), but red blood cells have no alternative fuel choice.
 Because of this reality of being a human, the liver is able to create glucose on it’s own. (isn’t the liver amazing?)
 It’s able to do this by combining glycerol (taken from fat molecules) with amino acids to create new glucose molecules.
 Remember the amino acids I mentioned before that are glucogenic?
 This is where they come into play.

 On the pro side:

 - Being “keto adapted” means you could require less additional fuel during the race.
 This would allow you to carry less weight with you, meaning a lighter load and easier race.
 All you would need to ingest is fluids and electrolytes during your event.